yashsinha1611/sfdocs_Build_AI/docs/Integrations/postgres/postgres_instances.md

 :::note

-The root user has these permissions by default.
+By default, these permissions are granted to the root user

 :::

 ## Configuration

 Refer to [sfAgent](/docs/Quick_Start/getting_started#sfagent) section for steps to install and automatically generate plugin configurations.
-User can also manually add the configuration shown below to `config.yaml` under `/opt/sfagent/ directory`
+User can also manually add the configuration shown below to `config.yaml` under `/opt/sfagent/ directory`.

 ```yaml
 key: <profile_key>